 Mission: living out gifts and passions in partnership with those in the community to meet needs and engage in transformation.

 Management: stewarding resources (people, property, pennies) in such a way that the work of the church can continue sustainably.

-Whenever possible, we seek to act as a network - this means we focus on relationship rather than hierarchy as the most effective mechanism to build and share effective strategies and new ideas.
+Whenever possible, we seek to act as a network: we focus on relationship rather than hierarchy as the most effective mechanism to build and share strategies and new ideas.

 We understand that the church is changing, and we trust that the Holy Spirit is at work in those changes.

 Engaging God’s Mission

 Over the last Episcopate, we have developed deep and abiding practices to do the work that we call engaging God’s mission.
 This, quite simply, means that we actively seek out and participate in the God's work of reconciliation in our neighborhoods and communities.